 Characteristics of Bulk Materials and Conveying

 Conveying systems are designed to handle various kinds of bulk materials.
 For example, food and pharmaceutical processing requires that equipment that handles bulk materials is built with hygiene in mind to keep end products free of impurities or pathogens.
 In contrast, bulk materials like coal won’t normally require this.

 The components of conveying systems depend largely on the size of the particles they must process.
 Equipment for processing ores and other dense materials must have a robust design for handling heavy impacts and loads.
-Lighter materials and substances that can be reduced to very small particle sizes often utilize pneumatic conveyancing systems, which tend to be the most efficient for such applications.
+Lighter materials and substances that can be reduced to very small particle sizes often utilize pneumatic conveyancing systems, which are the most efficient for such applications.

 Bulk Material Processing Equipment by Prater

-For nearly a century, Prater Industries has provided solutions to industries that process bulk materials, regardless of their application or characteristics.
+Prater Industries has provided solutions to industries that process bulk materials, regardless of their application or characteristics, for nearly a century.
 Bulk material handling and processing equipment we make can serve a variety of applications.
 With our expertise in designing custom industrial systems and machinery, Prater helps ensure your production process will achieve the desired outcome.

 Prater equipment for bulk material processing includes: